Tiffanyccchen/Implement-K-Nearest-Neighbors-and-Plot-ROC-Curve-2018/README.md

 ## Introduction

-The Graphical Interface of the Program
+The Graphical Interface of the Program.

 ![Program](output_graph.jpg)